dfranx/SHADERed/README.md

 <img src="./Screenshots/varmanager.jpg">

 You can also pin those variables.
-All pinned variables (from different shader passes) will be visible on one window.
+All pinned variables (from different shader passes) will be visible on a single window.
 You can edit them there easily and see your results in real time.
 <p align="center">
     <img width="230" src="./Screenshots/pinned.jpg">
 </p>